reneenoble/project-web-app/README.md

 # Semester 1 assignement
-Use this template ot build your assignment.
-You'll need to add to the existing files, and create new files as well to extend the project to meet the requirements.
+Use this template to build your assignment.
+You'll need to add to the existing files, and create new files as well to extend the project to meet the assignment requirements.

 ## Scenario

-You are building a website to help students with studying, you'll need to find a way to help students revise deintions for differnt topics in a flash-card like app.
+You are building a website to help students with studying, you'll need to find a way to help students revise definitions for differnt topics in a flash-card like app.

 # Assesment criteria
 - The assesment is woth 20% of your final grade